id-unibe-ch/ansible-role-snowagent/README.md

 and adjust the `snowagent_excludes`, i.e. mounted NAS storage or other paths that should get searched by the snowagent.

+### snowagent_agent_state

+    snowagent_agent_state: "present"

+If set to "present", the Snow inventory agent is installed, while setting this to "absent" will completely remove it from the system.
+Defaults to "present".

 ### snowagent_endpoint

     snowagent_endpoint: 'https://uni-sam-gw1.campus.unibe.ch'